yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 HPCToolkit supports two levels of performance monitoring for GPU accelerated applications: coarse-grain profiling and tracing of GPU activities at the operation level (e.g., kernel launches, data allocations, memory copies, ...), and fine-grain measurement of GPU computations using PC sampling or instrumentation, which measure GPU computations at the granularity of individual machine instructions.

 Coarse-grain profiling attributes to each calling context the total time of all GPU operations initiated in that context.
 Table [8.1](#table:gtimes) shows the classes of GPU operations for which timings are collected.
 In addition, HPCToolkit records metrics for operations performed including memory allocation and deallocation (Table [8.2](#table:gmem)), memory set (Table [8.3](#table:gmset)), explicit memory copies (Table [8.4](#table:gxcopy)), and synchronization (Table [8.5](#table:gsync)).
 These operation metrics are available for GPUs from all three vendors.
+While summary metrics in Table [8.1](#table:gtimes) are shown by default in hpcviewer, metrics shown in Table [8.2](#table:gmem)), Table [8.3](#table:gmset)), Table [8.4](#table:gxcopy)), and Table [8.5](#table:gsync) are hidden by default to avoid overwhelming users with many columns of metrics.
+However, one can reveal any of these metrics  by simply marking them as visibile in hpcviewer.

-For NVIDIA GPUs, HPCToolkit also reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [8.6](#table:gker).
-HPCToolkit derives a theoretical GPU occupancy metric as the ratio of the active threads in a streaming multiprocessor to the maximum active threads supported by the hardware in one streaming multiprocessor.
+For AMD and NVIDIA GPUs, HPCToolkit also reports GPU kernel characteristics, including including register usage, thread count per block, and theoretical occupancy as shown in Table [8.6](#table:gker).
+HPCToolkit derives a theoretical GPU occupancy metric as the ratio of the active threads in a streaming multiprocessor to the maximum active threads supported by the hardware in an AMD compute unit or an NVIDIA streaming multiprocessor.

-Table [8.7](#table:pc-stall) shows fine-grain metrics for GPU instruction execution.
-When possible, HPCToolkit attributes fine-grain GPU metrics to both GPU calling contexts and CPU calling contexts.
-To our knowledge, no GPU has hardware support for attributing metrics directly to GPU calling contexts.
-To compensate, HPCToolkit approximates attributes metrics to GPU calling contexts.
-It reconstructs GPU calling contexts from static GPU call graphs for
-NVIDIA GPUs (See Section [8.2.4](#nvidia-cct)) and uses measurements of call sites and data flow analysis on static call graphs to apportion metrics among call paths in a GPU calling context tree.
-We expect to add similar functionality for GPUs from other vendors in the future.

-The performance metrics above are reported in a vendor-neutral way.
-Not every metric is available for all GPUs.
-Coarse-grain profiling and tracing are supported for AMD, Intel, and NVIDIA GPUs.
-HPCToolkit supports fine-grain measurements on NVIDIA GPUs using PC sampling and provides some simple fine-grain measurements on Intel GPUs using instrumentation.
-Currently, AMD GPUs lack both hardware and software support for fine-grain measurement.
-The next few sections describe specific measurement capabilities for NVIDIA, AMD, and Intel GPUs, respectively.

 ```{table} Table 8.1: GPU operation timings.
 ---